Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Delta-matroids

+The fact that isomorphism of delta-matroids is a finer notion than isomorphism of the corresponding multimatroid will be of relevance to the definition of the tensor product in what follows.
+Notice that if $D_1$ and $D_2$ are isomorphic then $D_1$ is even if and only if $D_2$ is even, and $D_1$ is vf-safe if and only if $D_2$ is vf-safe.

 To define the two-sum of two delta-matroids, we need the concept of a singular element in a delta-matroid.
-An element $e$ of a delta-matroid $D$ is \emph{singular} if $e$ is a coloop, $e$ is a loop or $e$ has the property that for every feasible set $F$ of $D$, $F\bigtriangleup e$ is also feasible.
-Notice that a singular element of an even delta-matroid is either a coloop or a loop.
+An element $e$ of a delta-matroid $D$ is \emph{singular} if $e$ is a coloop, $e$ is a loop or $e$ has the property that for every feasible set $F$ of $D$, the set $F\bigtriangleup e$ is also feasible.
+A singular element of an even delta-matroid is either a coloop or a loop, and $e$ is a singular element of an even delta-matroid $D$ if and only if $\{\dott e,\barr e\}$ is a singular skew class of $Z_{[2]}(D)$.
+It may also be shown that $e$ is a singular element of a vf-safe delta-matroid $D$ if and only if $\{\dott e, \barr e, \hatt e\}$ is a singular skew class of $Z_{[3]}(D)$.
+(This is shown in Lemma~19 of~\cite{MR3191496}, although the statement of the result there uses a slightly different definition of minor from what we have used here.
+See also Remark~20 of~\cite{MR3191496}.)
+Note that any isomorphism of delta-matroids $D_1$ and $D_2$ maps singular elements of $D_1$ to singular elements of $D_2$ and vice versa.

-Let $D_1$ and $D_2$ be two even delta-matroids with disjoint ground sets, and let $f$ and $e$ be non-singular elements of $D_1$ and $D_2$, respectively.
-The \emph{2-sum} along $f$ and $e$, $D_1\oplus_{f=e}D_2$, is defined as

-Similarly, let $D_1$ and $D_2$ be two vf-safe delta-matroids with disjoint ground sets, and let $f$ and $e$ be non-singular elements of $D_1$ and $D_2$, respectively.
-The \emph{2-sum} along $f$ and $e$, $D_1\oplus_{f=e}D_2$, is defined as